The Creation Research Museum of Ontario

 The beauty in minerals and crystals has always defied the theory of evolution.

 -Tour the museum for free!
-Participate in the self tour quiz and get a chance to win
+Participate in the self-tour quiz and get a chance to win

 a fabulous local fossil in the draw.